 Sherritt is committed to advancing stronger gender representation at the board and senior management levels.
 We are also working to develop, train and promote women from diverse backgrounds throughout the company.
 In our communities, we will support education and careers for girls and women, as well as safety and economic empowerment.
 Learn more >

 Water is essential for life, but is also a requirement for natural resource extraction and processing activities.
-Sherritt works hard at water management and ensuring local communities are healthy.
+Sherritt works hard at water management and ensuring local communities have a healthy supply and sanitation.
 The nickel we produce is used as a key input for sustainable water storage and distribution infrastructure around the world.
 Learn more >

 Sherritt seeks out opportunities not only to produce clean energy that supports our host countries’ needs, but also to lessen the impacts of our energy use.
 Learn more >

 Sharing the economic benefits of our activities with employees, host communities and countries, business partners and investors is not only responsible but essential to our growth strategy.
 We believe in supporting local employment and procurement in countries in which we operate, and this is evidenced in our results.
 Learn more >

 Sherritt’s approach to environmental management is to avoid impacts wherever we reasonably can, and to minimize, manage and remediate those that do occur.
 Our award-winning approach to biodiversity management at Ambatovy, and our focus on sustainable mining and refining, positions Sherritt as a global leader in this area.
 Learn more >

 In all our businesses, healthy, mutually beneficial partnerships are required for us to succeed.
 We have a history of strong partnerships with employees, communities, host countries, investors and business partners in each of the jurisdictions where we operate.
 We believe that the SDGs will only be achieved when all stakeholders work together.
 Learn more >